sensorlab/link-quality-estimation/README.md

 ## eWINE JSI repository (SC1 & SC2)

 ##### Directory structure:
+- "localization" - Localization algorithms, datasets and other files related to WP3.
 - "locationEstimation" - Code samples and datasets that are related to WP5 and localization.
 - "linkQualityEstimation" - Code samples and datasets that are related to WP5 and link quality estimation.